Creatures of Leisure: Reception

 AllMusic called it the Mentals' "best album to date" saying "it is a must have for pure pop fans, new wave fans, rock & roll fans, and Aussie rock fans" and noted similarities with Rockpile and Squeeze".

 Rip It Up said "Album number four and the cracks are beginning to show, just a little.
 Not that this is a bad record.
 It's just that it gets the slightest bit dull and workmanlike.
 I'm afraid the title of the first track sums it up: 'Spirit Got Lost'."

+Trouser Press said the album "reveals an overwhelmingly downcast band, singing wistful lyrics about romantic discord and a general lack of gumption.
+Even the music is depressed, playing in the same countryish style with barely a trace of enthusiasm.
+Without wallowing in self-pity or indulging in any overt declarations of misery, Creatures of Leisure is an enormously sad record."